What is Lamoille FiberNet?

 Why do we need a CUD?

 It’s more efficient and profitable for Internet service providers (ISPs) to serve densely populated areas ‒ consequently, a rural state like Vermont has many underserved areas.
-Towns join CUDs to marshal their forces, pursue grants and other funding opportunities, and present more attractive business opportunities to ISPs.
-Each member town has equal representation on the governing board and thus an equal voice in the network design and the selection of ISP.
+Towns join CUDs to marshal their forces, pursue grants and other funding opportunities, and present more attractive business opportunities to ISPs and encourage service in rural areas.

 Will Lamoille FiberNet cause my taxes to increase?

-Lamoille FiberNet aspires to providing a minimum of 100Mbps download and upload speeds to unserved [JC1] and underserved addresses in our district.
+The Lamoille FiberNet partnership with Fidium Fiber will provide several levels of speeds, up to 2 gigabit — with speeds that are symmetrical (the same for both download and upload speeds) to unserved and underserved addresses in our district.
 (The State’s definition of underserved is service that delivers less than 25Mbps download speed.)
 We will build our network with fiber-optic cables that have the capacity to deliver speeds in excess of 2Gbps.

 Our buildout will happen in phases ‒ we will offer broadband in specific areas, gradually building into other areas.
-Sign up for our newsletter, follow us on social media, or check out our website for the latest updates.
-Please contact info@lamoillefiber.net for more information.
+You can sign up for our newsletter, follow us on social media, or check out our website for the latest updates.
+Or you can pre-order by calling Fidium at (844) 434-3486.
+For other questions, you can also contact info@lamoillefiber.net for more information.

 Where can I learn more about Vermont’s Communications Union Districts?

-The Vermont Department of Public Service has a website dedicated to information on CUDs as well as a current map of all active districts.
+The Vermont Department of Public Service website has information on Vermont’s CUDs, as well as a current map of all active districts.
+Additional details and frequently asked questions about CUDs can also be found on that site.